5% Discount off the tour price (Excludes any Local Payment Find out more

 The next four days are set aside for the optional three-night camping trip into the Serengeti National Park and Ngorongoro Crater (excluded from the Activity Package).

-For those not visiting the Serengeti Plains and Ngorongoro Crater this is a great chance to experience the local Maasai culture and take day trips to the game parks of the Northern Safari Curcuit of Tanzania, including Arusha, Tarangire and Lake Manyara national parks.
+For those not visiting the Serengeti Plains and Ngorongoro Crater, this is a great chance to experience the local Maasai culture and take day trips to the game parks of the Northern Safari Circuit of Tanzania, including Arusha, Tarangire and Lake Manyara national parks.

 Today those that explored the Serengeti Park and Ngorongoro Conservation Area meet up with the rest of the group back at the safari truck in Arusha.

 This evening we share tales of our African wildlife adventures and cultural encounters.
 Game viewing in the Serengeti Park is always an unforgettable experience and one that will be shared time and time again.

 Next, on this accommodated overland safari, we drive southwards to Bagamoyo.
 Founded in the late 1700's the town offers insight into the history of Tanzania, particularly the 19th century when it was a major trading post.